sudomesh/exitnode/README.md

 64 bytes from 100.64.0.42: icmp_seq=2 ttl=64 time=204 ms
 ```

-5. now, stop the babeld process using ctrl-c
+Step 5. now, stop the babeld process using ctrl-c

-6. repeat steps 3/4 and confirm that the routes are gone and the ping no longer succeeds.
+Step 6. repeat steps 3/4 and confirm that the routes are gone and the ping no longer succeeds.

 PS If you'd like to see the traffic in the tunnel, you can run ```sudo tcpdump -i l2tp0``` .
 When running the ping, you should see ICMP ECHO messages and babeld "hello" and "hello ihu" (ihu = I hear you).

-7. route to internet
+Step 7. route to internet

 After restarting babeld (step 2), add a route for 8.8.8.8 via mesh router using ```sudo ip r add 8.8.8.8 dev l2tp0```.